madhavjain5050/Command_and_Control/havoc.md

 rm /home/$(whoami)/.havoc/data/teamserver.db && rm -rf /home/$(whoami)/.havoc/data/loot/*
 ```

-## Conclusion

-By following this guide, you have successfully:

-- Installed and configured the Havoc C2 server
-- Built and launched the team server and client
-- Configured listeners for payload communication
-- Generated, deployed, and executed payloads on a target system

-For further information and advanced configurations, refer to the official [Havoc Framework Documentation](https://havocframework.com/docs/installation).

----

 ## Quick Havoc Installation via APT

 If you prefer an easier installation, use APT: